Have fun bringing your family closer together, Receive family support, Connect with other military families & services in the community

 and Acquire new ideas for daily living.
 Starting January 24 5:30-7:30 pm @ Valley Road School in Stanhope, NJ

 Category Archives: news

 The workshop featuring David Nash, NJPSA LEGAL ONE will review the major revisions to NJ’s HIB law that go into effect as of July 2022.
-Participants will also learn about other recent changes in state law addressing hazing, student discipline, equality and more!
-Date: Tuesday, October 4th 8:30am-10:30am.

 The DEA’s national medication take-back day is over, but their dropboxes have not disappeared!
 Permanent dropboxes can be found at local police stations throughout Sussex County and are accessible 24/7.
 Properly disposing of your unneeded and expired medications can protect you, your family, and the environment.
 Expired medicines can lose their efficacy or turn toxic and cause harm if taken by accident.

 Registration is now open for the Spring Session of the Military Family program held in Newton on Thursday evenings from 5:30-7!
 Any family with military affiliation can register for the program.
 Through this in-person program, we will be providing family meals, sessions for parents & children, child care, family fun activities and a $300 gift card at the end of the program.
 Feel free to send to any families that you feel would benefit from this program.

 This is the 21st Annual “What’s Your Anti-Drug” (WYAD) supplement that the New Jersey Herald and the Coalition for Healthy and Safe Communities, a program of the Center for Prevention and Counseling, have collaborated on.
 This year over 700 Sussex County students from 28 different schools, in grades K-12th submitted an entry to the Annual WYAD Contest or submitted an entry to “What Makes You Happy?” contest.